-Literary Studies is for students who desire a general liberal arts education emphasizing literature, critical thinking, and writing and for those preparing for graduate education in English, literary or cultural studies.
-It also provides a valuable foundation for students interested in pursuing advanced degrees in creative writing, as well as those preparing for careers in business, public service, law, or other professions requiring skills in analysis and communication.
+Literary Studies is for students who desire a general liberal arts education emphasizing literature, critical thinking, and writing; and for those preparing for graduate education in English or literary studies.
+English is often selected as a major by students with double majors or minors in other departments.

 Requirements for the Literary Studies Option

 1. GER Humanities requirement [H] (1 course, 3 credit hours):

 - One of the following: Hum 101, 103, 302, 303, 304, 335, 350, 410, or 450

 2. Required core (5 courses, 15 credit hours):